- Southern Indiana Review

 Include a Table of Contents of poems submitted, including page number.

-List only the title of sections/poems on each page thereafter.
+List only the title of sections/poems on each page thereafter (to preserve anonymity).

-Consist of no more than 80 pages of poetry in 12-point font (no more than one poem per page) per each individual submission.
+Consist of at least 40 and no more than 80 pages of poetry in 12-point font (no more than one poem per page) per each individual submission.
 The cover/content pages do not count towards the 80-page maximum.
+Publication credits, if included, do not count against page limit.

 Be addressed to Southern Indiana Review, Michael Waters Poetry Prize, University of Southern Indiana, 8600 University Boulevard, Evansville, IN, 47712.